AMWA-TV/is-11/docs/Behaviour - Server Side.md

 ## Supported Constraints of Sender

 A Sender MUST present the list of supported parameter constraints in `/supported` endpoint.
-This list MUST include the following parameter constraints:
+This list MUST include parameter constraints from the following list which are applicable to the format of the Flow associated with this Sender:
 - `urn:x-nmos:cap:meta:label`
 - `urn:x-nmos:cap:meta:preference`
 - `urn:x-nmos:cap:meta:enabled`